django-hurricane/django-hurricane/docs/usage.rst

 Webhooks can be specified as command options of *serve*-command.
 Right now, there are available two webhooks: startup- webhook and liveness-webhook.
 First is an indicator of the status of startup probe.
 Startup-webhook sends a status, and depending on success or failure of startup process it can send either positive or negative status.
-Liveness-webhook is sent directly after the startup and indicates, that process is alive.
+Liveness-webhook is triggered, when liveness-webhook url is specified and the liveness-probe is requested and the change of the health state is detected.
+For instance, if liveness probe is requested, but there was no change of the health variable, no webhook will be sent.
+Similarly, readiness webhook is sent upon the change of it's state variable.
 Webhooks run as asynchronous processes and thus do not block the asyncio-loop.
 If the specified url is wrong or it cannot handle webhook properly, an error or a warning will be logged.
 Response of the webhook should be 200 to indicate the success of receiving webhook.

 *Creating new webhook types*
 The new webhook types can be specified in an easy manner in the hurricane/webhooks/webhook_types.py file.
 They need to